Possibilities for nitriding at Dominial

-The nitriding process involves diffusing nitrogen into the component.
+The nitriding process creates a nitrogen rich layer in the component.
 In practice, this generally takes the form of gas nitriding or plasma nitriding.
-The following conditions apply to all processes:
+Dominial has the possibility for gasnitriding, Gasnitriding is a diffusion process.

 The longer the nitriding duration, the greater the nitriding hardness depth (NHD).
-The higher the temperature selected (temperature range 350-630°C), the further the nitrogen can penetrate in a given time.
+The higher the temperature varies between 500 and 570 degrees, the further the nitrogen can penetrate in a given time.
 In general however, the internal hardness of the nitrided layer falls as the treatment temperature rises.
 Materials with nitride-forming elements (e.g. chromium, molybdenum, vanadium, aluminium) display a greater nitriding hardness, but the possible penetration depth of the nitrogen falls as the alloy content increases.

-The VTN group primarily uses gas nitriding.
-Here, nitrogen gas diffuses through a split ammonia gas atmosphere, generally at 500-530°C. Depending on the material, nitride hardness depths (NHD) of 0.1-0.9 mm can be achieved by employing long treatment durations of 10-160 hours.
-The main objectives are improving component strength, wear resistance, sliding properties, temperature stability and bending fatigue strength.
+Dominial primarily uses gas nitriding.
+Here, nitrogen gas diffuses through a split ammonia gas atmosphere, generally at 500-570°C. Depending on the material, nitride hardness depths (NHD) of 0.1 – 1mm can be achieved by employing long treatment durations of 10-160 hours.
+The main objectives are improving component strength, wear resistance, sliding properties, and bending fatigue strength.
 Partial treatment can be performed using a paste insulation.

 All common steel, cast and sinter materials can be treated by nitriding.
-Non-alloy, low alloy and medium alloy materials are suitable; high alloy materials (> 13% Cr) are mostly unsuitable due to their surface passivity.
+Non-alloy, low alloy and medium alloy materials are suitable; high alloy materials (> 13% Cr) are mostly unsuitable due to their surface passivity, these materials can be plasmanitrided.

 Tests and testing methods